mapbender/mapbender/UPGRADING.md

 	- app/web => public
 	- app/web/app.php, app/web/app_dev.php, app/web/app_test.php => public/index.php -
       :warning: Make sure to also update your apache vhosts accordingly!
       Environment can now be set using the environment variable APP_ENV.
+      `index_dev.php` is still available as an alternative for accessing the dev environment on remote servers.
 	- app/AppKernel.php => src/Kernel.php.
 Unless you are doing any custom logic, the Kernel can now stay blank when it's inheriting from Mapbender\BaseKernel.
 Make sure to define your bundles in `config/bundles.php` (see https://symfony.com/doc/5.4/bundles.html).
 - Changes in configuration: